asduser/app-version-manager/README.md

   "versionKey": "YourAppName.currentVersion",
   "autoCopy": {
     "use": true,
-    "dirPath": "../projects/test/",
+    "dirPath": "../project/",
-    "buildPath": "app-version-manager/" // will be copied to '../projects/test/app-version-manager/' },
+    "buildPath": "app-version-manager/" // will be copied to '../project/app-version-manager/' },
-  "configPath": "PATH_TO_VERSION_MANAGER_CONFIG_JSON", // Needed if 'autoCopy' specified to false.
-Example: ../app/version-manager/config.json
+  "configPath": "PATH_TO_VERSION_MANAGER_CONFIG_JSON", // Needed if 'autoCopy' set to false.
   "storageList": [
     "localStorage",
     "sessionStorage",